phopper-pivotal/pcf_an_animiated_short/labs/lab3/README.md

 ![Alt](lab4.png)

-We can just as easily remove a route by clicking on _Unmap_ on the route you wish to remove.
+We can just as easily remove a route by clicking on _x_ to the right of the route you wish to remove.

 ![Alt](lab5.png)